 Kamla was the ringleader and timekeeper during these visits, making sure we were spending enough time at each home, but moving along on schedule so we would be able to visit all of the homes before nightfall.
 She would pop her head into the front door if we were taking to long and gesture to her wrist that it was time to move along.
 It was so much fun to watch her playfully boss her friends and fellow artisans around with laughter and giggles.

 Artisan Basanti couldn't wait to pull out her daughter's wedding album and show off the beautiful photos.
 Her two daughters were married on the same day to help with costs, but the wedding was possible because of money she saved working with Anchal.
 We flipped through every page of the album as she looked on with a smile spread across her face.
 A mother's pride can be read in any language, in any culture.

 Maya's home was the last of the day.
 Her humble home sat perched at the top of a building, a single room that she shares with her three sons.
-It is hard to imagine how this space is big enough for her, let alone her three growing boys.
-It is a somber reminder, in the midst of a happy evening, of the hardships these women face.

 As the sun began to set, we made our way back to the main road to catch a rickshaw back to the hotel.
 The group of senior artisans walked with us the whole way, acting as our protectors, pride in every step.
 You rarely see women walking in the streets alone, especially at night, and to watch this group of powerful, motivated women carrying themselves with such pride is amazing to witness.